cja5553/ctscams/README.md

 ## Reference and citation

-Alba C, Warner BC, Saxena A, Huang J, An R. Towards Robust Sentiment Analysis of Temporally-Sensitive Policy-Related Online Text.
-Accepted In: Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (ACL), Volume 4: Student Research Workshop.
-Association for Computational Linguistics; July 26-August 1, 2025; Vienna, Austria.
+Alba C, Warner BC, Saxena A, Huang J, An R. Towards Robust Sentiment Analysis of Temporally-Sensitive Policy-Related Online Text. _Accepted In: Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (ACL), Volume 4: Student Research Workshop_. _Association for Computational Linguistics; July 26-August 1, 2025_; Vienna, Austria.